gurkult/gurkbot/README.md

 ## Contribute

 If you want to contribute, report a problem, add a fix or want a new feature added, you can either [open a new issue](https://github.com/gurkult/gurkbot/issues/new/choose) or [open a new pull request](https://github.com/gurkult/gurkbot/compare).
-For those who want to contribute see [Dev Installation](#Dev-Installation).
+For those who want to contribute, see [Dev Installation](#Dev-Installation).

 ---